Ardagh & Cloughland Martello Towers

 There are 4 different megalithic tomb types and the wedge tomb is generally regarded as being the last of them, dating from the early Bronze Age (after 2000BC).

 Believed locally to once be a Viking Harbour.
 It was here that General Carew landed his troops in 1602 in preparation for his assault on Dunboy.

 Built in 1843 and enlarged in 1900, the graveyard hosts both Catholic and Protestant, Irish and English graves, including some British Military graves.

 St Michael’s Holy Well

-St Michael is Bere Island’s patron saint and devotions or a ‘pattern’ were held here annually on the nearest Sunday to his Feast Day.
+St Michael is Bere Island’s patron saint and devotions or a ‘pattern’ were held here annually on the nearest Sunday to his Feast Day on September 29th.

 Ballinakilla old School